fenago/ml-bootcamp/Lab_2.md

-We
-can use this attribute only for columns with string values inside.
+We can use this attribute only for columns with string values inside.
 This is exactly why we first select such columns in ❷.

-##### NOTE

-In this lab and subsequent labs, we cover relevant Pandas operations as we go along, but at a fairly high level.
-Please refer to appendix D for a more consistent and in-depth introduction to Pandas.